DhruvalPtl/Library-Management-System/README.md

-# Library Management System (LMS)
+# Library Management System With GUI

-The Library Management System (LMS) is a Python-based application designed to automate and simplify library operations.
+The Library Management System (LMS) with GUI is a Python-based application designed to automate and simplify library operations.
 It provides librarians and users with a comprehensive solution for managing books, user accounts, borrowing, and database management.

 ## Key Features